srlkonline/Excel/README.md

-# Excel Data Cleaning and Dashboard Project
+# Excel Data Cleaning & Dashboard Projects

-This project involves in data cleaning and dashboard creation using Microsoft Excel.
-The goal was to take raw data, clean and organize it for analysis, and then present key insights through an interactive and visually appealing Excel dashboard.
+This repository showcases projects focused on data cleaning, transformation, and dashboard creation using Microsoft Excel.
+The goal is to turn raw, messy data into structured and actionable insights through effective use of Excel’s powerful features.

-# Steps Involved

-# Data Cleaning:
+# Data Cleaning & Preparation:

--Removed duplicates and inconsistencies
+-Removal of duplicates and inconsistencies

--Handled missing or incomplete data
+-Handling missing values

--Standardized formats (dates, text, numerical fields)
+-Standardizing formats (dates, text, numbers)

--Applied filters and formulas to prepare data for analysis
+-Data validation and error checks

-# Excel Dashboard:
+# Dashboard Creation:

--Interactive slicers and filters
+-Interactive reports using PivotTables, PivotCharts, and Slicers

--Visualizations including charts, graphs, and KPIs

--Summary metrics for quick insights
+-Custom visuals with conditional formatting and charts

+-KPI tracking and performance summariesd

--Clean, user-friendly layout for easy navigation
+-Clean, user-friendly layouts for easy interpretation

+# Automation:

+-Use of formulas (IF, VLOOKUP/XLOOKUP, INDEX-MATCH, etc.)

+-Named ranges and dynamic charts

+-Basic macros (where applicable)

-# Tools Used:
+# Tools & Techniques Used:

--Microsoft Excel
+-Microsoft Excel – Core tool for data processing and dashboarding

--PivotTables

--Charts (bar, line, pie, etc.)

--Conditional formatting

--Formulas & Functions (VLOOKUP, IF, INDEX-MATCH, etc.)

--Data validation and cleaning tools
+-Excel Formulas – For data manipulation and calculations

+-PivotTables & PivotCharts – For dynamic summaries and analysis

+-Slicers & Timelines – For interactive filtering

+-Data Validation & Conditional Formatting – For data quality and highlighting

+-Power Query (where applicable) – For advanced data transformation